souweststrummers/website/README-scene-parameters.md

 **What happens:**
 - Triggers at 50% → jumps to 20%
 - **Pauses** at 20% for 25 seconds
+- Returns to 50% (trigger point)
-- Continues from 20% to end (resumes scrolling)
+- Continues from 50% to end (resumes scrolling)

 ---